willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

   recipient accepted the package; a PONG means only that the recipient processed what we sent.
   A recipient older than Core 28 asks for the parent, rejects it alone and keeps the child as an orphan only until we disconnect.
-- Serving a second transaction on request happens only in package mode, so a recipient that asks for the parent learns the sender used package mode.
+- Serving a second transaction on request happens only in package mode (this tool given two transactions, or `submitpackage` under `-privatebroadcast`), so a recipient that asks for the parent learns the sender used package mode.
 That the two transactions belong together is already visible on the chain.

 ## Using it